AndresNeron/fetch-image-NASA/README.md

 - Customize Path: Change the default path where downloaded images are stored.

-- Desktop Wallpaper: Set your desktop wallpaper to the APOD image for a specific date or a randomized selection (tested on GNOME environment).
+- Desktop Wallpaper: Set your desktop wallpaper to the APOD image for a specific date or a randomized selection (tested on GNOME, XFCE4 environments).

 - Supported desktop Environments (GNOME, XFCE4), tested on Ubuntu, Debian, Kali and Arch.